anuchak/Research-Journal/Nov-2022/16th/Neo4j.md

 relationshipProperties: 'cost'
 }
 )`
-A Graph Projection is created first, with the type of source and destination nodes specified, and the type of vertex required.
+A Graph Projection is created first, with the type of source and destination nodes specified, and the type of edge required.
-The vertex property to be used is indicated.
+In this example *Loc* is the node type, *ROAD* is the edge type, and the property *cost* of ROAD will be used to measure cost.
 Essentially keeps a subset of the entire graph for using next.
-The reason why this graph projection is created because the implementation is *homogeneous*, it cannot distinguish between different types of nodes and vertices.
+This graph projection is created because the implementation is *homogeneous*, it cannot distinguish between different types of nodes and vertices.
+If 2 edges with the same cost property existed it would have considered either of them when finding the shortest path.

 `MATCH (source:Loc {name: 'A'}), (target:Loc {name: 'F'})
 CALL gds.shortestPath.dijkstra.stream('myGraph2', {